theexplorist/kubernetesClusterDoc/README.md

 # kubernetesClusterDoc
-This is my hands-on documentation n kubernetes cluster
+This is my hands-on documentation kubernetes cluster